Budgeting

 Consider a household earning $3,800 net per month, with no current emergency fund.

-Without pay yourself first: The household pays bills ($2,800), spends on groceries and discretionary ($900), and aims to save the remaining ~$100.
+Without pay yourself first, the household pays bills ($2,800), spends on groceries and discretionary ($900), and aims to save the remaining ~$100.
 Some months the $100 survives; many months it doesn't.
 After six months, the savings account holds maybe $300.

 The math is identical in theory.
 The behavioural difference produces an order-of-magnitude difference in actual savings.
 The household has done nothing requiring extra discipline beyond setting up the transfer once.